outscale/terraform-provider-outscale/website/docs/r/nat_service.html.markdown

 The following arguments are supported:

-* `public_ip_id` - (Required) The allocation ID of the EIP to associate with the NAT service.
+* `public_ip_id` - (Required) The allocation ID of the EIP to associate with the NAT service.<br />
 If the EIP is already associated with another resource, you must first disassociate it.
 * `subnet_id` - (Required) The ID of the Subnet in which you want to create the NAT service.
 * `tags` - One or more tags to add to this resource.
       * `key` - The key of the tag, with a minimum of 1 character.